 Frequently Asked Questions

-Can I continue to follow my unit's process or go directly through Property Services to dispose of equipment?
+Can I continue to follow my unit's process or go directly through Property Services to return equipment?

 What if I have a large amount of equipment that I would like to have picked up somewhere on campus?